 Some studies have shown that you're naturally attracted to beauty norms that you were exposed to more often as you were a child.
 For example, if you grew up with white parents, in a predominantly white neighborhood, then you're more likely to be attracted to individuals with lighter skin tones well into your adulthood.
-Alternatively, if you grew up in a mixed home, in a more multicultural neighborhood, then the beauty norms you favour will be more varied.
-And this doesn't just apply to skin colour, but to other physical characteristics like height, hair colour, accents, etc.
+Alternatively, if you grew up in a mixed home, in a more multicultural neighborhood, then the beauty norms you favor will be more varied.
+And this doesn't just apply to skin color, but to other physical characteristics like height, hair color, accents, etc.

 And with the rates of interracial marriages steadily increasing in Western nations, the overall norms around beauty that relate to race will begin to blur and become less pronounced as we enter the latter half of the 21st century.

 On an evolutionary note, our growing population—seven billion today, nine billion by 2040—also means that the rate of evolutionary change will increase even faster.

 Remember, evolution works when a species reproduces enough times that a random mutation occurs, and should that mutation be seen as attractive or beneficial, the species member with that mutation is more likely to procreate and spread that mutation to future generations.
 Sounds crazy?
 Well, if you're reading this with blue eyes, then you can thank a single ancestor who lived 6-10,000 years ago for that unique trait.